oliverbebber/aws-bootcamp-cruddur-2023/journal/week3.md

 - [ ] Research how to create users with Cognito without temp password
   - https://stackoverflow.com/questions/64720348/create-new-users-in-aws-cognito-without-a-temp-password-email
   - https://stackoverflow.com/questions/45666794/aws-cognito-user-pool-without-a-password
+- [ ] Configure the confirmation page to automatically log the new user into their account
+- [ ] Research how to restrict users from resetting their password to a previously used password
+- [ ] Fix successful recovery page

 # Setup AWS Cognito